pixel

 Visit our virtual Resource Center

-United Spinal’s Spinal Cord Injury Resource Center provides valuable information on living with spinal cord injuries and disorders, as well as an extensive library of knowledge books on a variety of disability-related topics.
-The Resource Center can provide you and your colleagues with disabilities, and those who serve as caregivers, more information and resources to support a healthy and independent lifestyle.
+United Spinal’s Spinal Cord Injury Resource Center provides valuable information for wheelchair users, their families and clinicians.
+The Resource Center can provide you and your colleagues with disabilities and those who serve as caregivers with one-on-one service and tailored resources to support a healthy and independent lifestyle.

-Please fill out the quick form below to log your participation!
+Please complete this quick form to log your participation!

 Show Off Your Accessible and Inclusive Workplace